Dr. Sanae Okamoto

 5. Innovation and Entrepreneurship for Sustainability Transitions

-Dr. Sanae Okamoto is a behavioural scientist and is currently working for multiple international projects that address the SDGs.
-She has a solid academic and industrial experience in applying behavioural sciences to better understand human behaviour and utilize insights towards diverse objectives such as sustainability, organizational change, and stakeholder engagement.
+Dr. Sanae Okamoto is a behavioural scientist with background in psychology and behavioural economics.
+She is currently working for multiple international projects that address the SDGs.
+She has a solid academic and industrial experience in applying behavioural sciences to better understand human behaviour and utilize behavioural and psychological insights towards diverse objectives such as sustainability, organizational change, and stakeholder engagement.
 She provides workshops and seminars for practitioners in public and private sectors.
-She is currently working on topics around circular economy, Green Deal, and corporate social responsibility with a special focus on (i) greening individual and corporate behaviour/practices in SMEs by developing scales for corporate pro-environmental practices, and experimenting intervensitons for behaviour change, and (ii) investigating school children's behaviour and attitudes towards sustainability (e.g., food waste reduction, healthy habits).
+She is currently working on topics around circular economy, corporate social/environmental responsibility, environmental psychology and consumer behaviour, climate resilience and mental health impact of climate change (research management team member of UNU-Climate Reslience Initiative).

 Her early research career focused on social dynamics in primates at Kyoto University and Nagoya University, Japan; the Max Planck Institute for Evolutionary Anthropology, Germany; University of Louisiana at Lafayette, USA; and the field sites in Republic of Guinea and Republic of Liberia.
 She received her MA in Psychology from Graduate school of Environmental Studies, Nagoya University, Japan and her PhD in Psychology from Faculty of Psychology and Neuroscience, Maastricht University.
 As an assistant professor at the School of Business and Economics, Maastricht University, her area of research was behavioural economics and neuroeconomics.